MCLF/mclf/README.md

 residue characteristic p.
 The class should then provide access to  a variety of functions which allows you to compute the semistable reduction of the curve and analyze it.
 The mathematical background will soon appear in

- >S. Wewers, Semistable reduction of superelliptic curves of degree $p$, preprint, 2017
+ >S. Wewers, Semistable reduction of superelliptic curves of degree p, preprint, 2017

 A rough sketch and some examples can already be found in